Can You Sell a House With Asbestos in Washington? A Step-By-Step Guide

 Selling a House with Asbestos in Washington

 It might be hard to sell a house in Washington that has asbestos, but knowing the rules can help.
 Both buyers and sellers need to know the rules about asbestos exposure.
 Washington’s controls on asbestos are needed by law and help buyers trust the state.
-This information can help buyers get ready to sell by helping them talk about and sale with asbestos risks.
+This information can help buyers get ready to sell by helping them talk about and deal with asbestos risks.

 Legal Requirements and Asbestos Disclosure